-The distance from Florence to Amalfi is about 340 miles (550 kilometers)—a long trip best started early in the morning, regardless of what means of travel you opt for.
+The distance from Florence to Amalfi is about 340 miles (550 km)—a long trip best started early in the morning, regardless of what means of travel you opt for.

-Make sure to check this 7-day Amalfi Coast itinerary that includes a sunset boat tour between Amalfi and Positano, as well as a day trip to Capri and Anacapri.
+Make sure to check this seven-day Amalfi Coast itinerary that includes a sunset boat tour between Amalfi and Positano, as well as a day trip to Capri and Anacapri.

 By Train and Private Transfer

 Duration: 4.5 - 5 hours (more with stops and traffic)